"I wouldn't have survived my youth without AnNa's voice"

 "I will never forget our first evening together.
-We drank sparkling wine, you told me you wanted to be a jazz singer and I wanted to make pop music.
-That very night we went to my place and recorded a song - I was enraptured by your voice, by your way of singing, by your gift of wrapping each of our songs in the most beautiful colors," is how Rosenstolz founder Peter Plate bid a moving farewell to "his" AnNa R.
+We drank sparkling wine, you told me you wanted to be a jazz singer and I wanted to make pop music", is how Rosenstolz founder Peter Plate bid a moving farewell to "his" AnNa R.

-As was announced on Monday, the singer died unexpectedly on Sunday at the age of 55.
-Fans and celebrities alike are devastated.
-On Instagram, user Sandra sums up the feelings of so many people: "A queen goes, quietly and suddenly, leaving behind thousands of broken hearts.
-I will never forget you."
+He continued: "That very night, we went to my place and recorded a song - I was enraptured by your voice, by your way of singing, by your gift of wrapping each of our songs in the most beautiful colors."

-Drag artist and ex-"Prince Charming" contestant Gino writes: "You touched a whole generation with your songs.
-Thank you for all your support."
+Grief on social media is always accompanied by a great deal of gratitude.

 User tiffy_takes_it_all would not have survived "without AnNa's voice, your music, [] my youth. i am infinitely grateful for everything and infinitely sad".